 (c) to issue a recommended decision; and

-(d) to take such action as necessary to insure rights specified in [§663.732].
+(d) to take such action as necessary to ensure rights specified in [§663.732].

 Informal Conferences

 §663.920 Does a Tribe have any options besides an appeal?

 Yes.
 The Tribe may request an informal conference.
 An informal conference is a way to resolve issues as quickly as possible, without the need for a formal hearing.
 Or, the Tribe may, in lieu of filing an administrative appeal under this subpart or upon completion of an informal conference, file an action in Federal court pursuant to 25 U.S.C.
 5331.